Hermetia illucens: Light

 Quartz-iodine lamps have been successfully used to stimulate mating of adults.
-In tropical conditions, morning direct sunlight is optimal for emergence, mating, and egglaying, with indirect sunlight often preferred before and after mating.
+In particular, mating success of reared black soldier fly can be dramatically increased by exposing the adults to light that is particularly rich in wavelengths near 440 and/or 540 nm and has an irradiance that is an appreciable fraction of the intensity of full sunlight.
+In tropical conditions, morning direct sunlight is optimal for emergence, mating, and egg laying, with indirect sunlight often preferred before and after mating.

 Humidity

 Humidity at 70% is considered optimal for all stages of their lifecycle.

-Substrate was found to be unnecessary for pupation, but substrate is thought to act as a regulator for humidity which prevents desiccation.
+Substrate was found to be unnecessary for pupation, but substrate is thought to act as a regulator for humidity, which prevents desiccation.
 A 93% emergence rate was observed when humidity was held at 70%.

 Black soldier fly larvae and redworms

-Worm farmers often get larvae in their worm bins.
-Larvae are best at quickly converting "high-nutrient" waste into animal feed.
-Redworms are better at converting high-cellulose materials (paper, cardboard, leaves, plant materials except wood) into an excellent soil amendment.
+Redworm farmers often report black soldier fly larvae in their worm bins.
+Black soldier fly larvae are better at quickly converting "high-nutrient" waste into animal feed, while redworms are better at converting high-cellulose materials (paper, cardboard, leaves, plant materials except wood) into an excellent soil amendment.

-Redworms thrive on the residue produced by the fly larvae, but larvae leachate ("tea") contains enzymes and tends to be too acidic for worms.
+Redworms thrive on the residue produced by black soldier fly larvae, but larvae leachate ("tea") contains harmful enzymes and tends to be too acidic for worms.
 The activity of larvae can keep temperatures around 37 C, while redworms require cooler temperatures.
 Most attempts to raise large numbers of larvae with redworms in the same container, at the same time, are unsuccessful.
-Worms have been able to survive in/under grub bins when the bottom is the ground.
-Redworms can live in grub bins when a large number of larvae are not present.
+Worms have been able to survive in/under grub bins with bottoms that open into the ground.
+Redworms can live in grub bins when a large number of black soldier fly larvae are not present.
 Worms can be added if the larval population gets low (in the cold season) and worms can be raised in grub bins while awaiting eggs from wild black soldier flies.

-As a feeder species, BSFL are not known to be intermediate hosts of parasitic worms that infect poultry, while redworms are host to many.
+As a feeder species, BSFL are not known to be intermediate hosts of parasitic worms that infect poultry, while redworms are host to many such species.